Natalie Haynes

-Natalie Louise Haynes (born 1974) is an English writer, broadcaster, classicist, and comedian.
+Natalie Louise Haynes (born 1974) is an English writer, broadcaster, classicist, and "recovering comedian."

-Early life
+Early life and education

 Haynes was born in Birmingham, England, where she attended the private King Edward VI High School for Girls.
-She grew up in Bournville.
-She read Classics at Christ's College, Cambridge, and was a member of Cambridge University Footlights Dramatic Club.
+She grew up in Bournville with her parents and older brother.
+Both her parents were teachers; her mother taught English and her father History.
+Haynes' grandmother had worked in a bookshop, and when Haynes turned 16 she started working in a bookshop after school.
+She read Classics at Christ's College, Cambridge, and was a member of the Cambridge University Footlights Dramatic Club where she overlapped with David Mitchell and Richard Ayoade.
+The time spent with the Footlights affected her studies and she completed her degree with a 2:1.